 Chief Executive Officer

-As a native and resident of Newark, NJ, Shennell McCloud serves as the Executive Director of Project Ready and has successfully channeled her experiences to become a social activist, empowering hundreds of New Jerseyans to take on leadership roles in their communities.
+As a native and resident of Newark, NJ, Shennell McCloud is the founding Chief Executive Officer of Project Ready and has successfully channeled her experiences to become a social activist, empowering hundreds of New Jerseyans to take on leadership roles in their communities.

 For seven years, Shennell supported and directed recruitment for the KIPP Schools in Newark.
 Shennell officially became Director of Recruitment in 2011, where she led and developed a team of seven recruiters.
 The team was responsible for the recruitment and selection of over 300+ employees.
 In July of 2014, Shennell became KIPP NJ’s Director of Advocacy.